A fire department emblem featuring a Dalmatian dressed as a firefighter standing in front of the Alex Vega Key West Firehouse Museum logo.

 Decommissioned in 1998, the building fell into disrepair.
 For many years, old firefighters who served here walked by shaking their heads, telling friends, “If these walls could talk you wouldn’t believe the stories.”

-Today, those stories are alive, thanks to the tireless efforts of retired Captain Alex Vega and countless members of our island community.
+Today, those stories are alive, thanks to the tireless efforts of Florida Keys Fire Historian and retired Key West Fire Department Captain Alex Vega and dedicated members of our island community.

 The Key West Firehouse Museum boasts an incredible collection of artifacts from an island where fires changed the course of history.